 - A team must have a minimum number of 4 players, no more than 8.

-- One transfer market (Prior to Round 1) will give teams the opportunity to draft, trade or loan players.
+- Two transfer markets (Prior to Round 1 and at Round 6) will give teams the opportunity to draft, trade or loan players.

 - Training sessions will be held during the season.